Introduction to the EHRI Country Reports on Holocaust History and Archives

 All EHRI country reports follow the same general structure:

-- Our first aim is to provide a general overview per country of its history during the Second World War.
+- Our first aim is to provide a general overview of each country's history during the Second World War.
 This is done in two short paragraphs.
-The first one deals with the history of the country during the Second World War, covering questions of statehood as well as German rule and influence.
+The first paragraph briefly summarises the country’s history of the country during the Second World War, covering questions of statehood as well as German rule and influence.
 The second paragraph focuses on Holocaust history and includes information on the size of the pre-war Jewish community as compared to the total population of the country, as well as an estimate of the number of Jewish victims.
-Please note that the split-up of the number of victims according to today’s national borders is a highly complicated issue.
+Please note that dividing the number of victims according to today’s national borders is a highly complicated matter.

 - The second section offers a short overview of the archival situation.
-The first paragraph deals with the archival culture of the country: how the archives are organised (centralised system or not; public and private archives; general information about access, etc.).
-The second paragraph gives more information on which archives are most relevant for Holocaust research.
+It deals with the archival culture of the country: how the archives are organised (centralised system or not; public and private archives; general information about access, etc.).
 The summaries do not include detailed information on privacy legislation, copyright issues or accessibility.
-For privacy issues, the EU member states are subject to the European Data Protection Directive 95/46/EC (1).
-However, the implementation of this Directive in national law differs from one member state to the other, and even within a given country there may be other variables to take into account (specific – archival – laws and culture, local practices).
-In non-EU countries, and especially in former Soviet states, the archival system is usually more centralised, but this does not mean privacy issues are more clear-cut.
+For privacy issues, the EU member states are subject to the General Data Protection Regulation (GDPR) (1).
+However, since the processing of personal data for research purposes or archiving in the public interest is subject to member state law, there may still be differences from one member state to another, and even within a given country there may be other variables to take into account (specific laws and culture, local practices).
+In non-EU countries, and especially in former communist states, the archival system is usually more centralised, but this does not mean privacy issues are more clear-cut.
 This is why EHRI refers users to archival administrations and, more importantly, the archives themselves for their policy on data protection and access to the documents, as well as copyright issues.
-The International Holocaust Remembrance Alliance (IHRA) has started a Multi-Year Work Plan on Archival Access in 2013.
-This IHRA project will assess the state of access to Holocaust-relevant materials by focusing on the legal, physical and material obstacles scholars and researchers who use Holocaust-relevant documentation are confronted with.
-Its report will be published on the IHRA website (2).
+EHRI also finds a partner advocating for archival access to Holocaust-related sources in the International Holocaust Remembrance Alliance (IHRA).
+In 2017, the IHRA concluded its five-year project on archival access with a final report and recommendations and in November of that same year, the Plenary of the IHRA reaffirmed their commitment to ensure full access to the material record of the Holocaust (2).

-- The third section elaborates on EHRI’s identification work, carried out between October 2010 and March 2015.
+- The third section elaborates on EHRI’s identification work, which is ongoing since October 2010.
 This section also includes references to aggregators and country-specific research guides.

-To give as much information as possible about the data provided by the EHRI portal, there are extensive reports on the countries for which EHRI was able to include collection descriptions into its portal.
-Following a three-step structure, the extensive reports offer information on how EHRI acquired its data and put it into the portal, relying on pre-existing research, local experts, available archival guides and, in some cases, on third-party surveys (A), provide information on characteristics and specific challenges of the archival systems (B) and, finally, present overviews of EHRI’s identification and description results (C), which appear as listings of archival institutions relevant to Holocaust-research which can be found in or outside (if applicable) the country.
-The reader is thus provided with the methodology behind the data integration.
+In addition to the history, archival situation and EHRI Research Summary sections, an EHRI Research Extensive section has been included for countries for which EHRI was able to include collection descriptions on the portal.
+Following a three-step structure, the extensive reports offer information on how EHRI acquired its data and integrated it into the portal.
+They note the pre-existing research, local experts, available archival and, in some cases, on third party surveys EHRI relied on (A); they provide information on characteristics and specific challenges of the archival systems (B); and, finally, they present overviews of EHRI’s identification and description results (C) that appear as listings of archival institutions relevant to Holocaust-research which can be found in and outside a particular country.

-As a first priority the reports focus on the Axis and Nazi-occupied countries in Europe (including the North-African colonies).
-This includes the following countries: Albania, Algeria, Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Egypt, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Kosovo, Latvia, Libya, Lithuania, Luxembourg, Macedonia (FYROM), Moldova, Monaco, Montenegro, Morocco, the Netherlands, Norway, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Tunisia, Ukraine, and Vatican City.
-In addition, there are country reports on Israel, Portugal, Spain, Sweden, Switzerland, and the United States, as these countries also hold important Holocaust-related archival collections.
-Based on information received, EHRI also integrated repositories for Argentina, Australia, Canada, Ireland, Japan, Kyrgyzstan, Liechtenstein, San Marino, Taiwan, the United Kingdom and Uzbekistan.
-However, the reports on these countries have not yet been included in the EHRI portal.
-The ultimate goal is to include a country report on every country which holds Holocaust-related archival collections and to keep the reports up to date in order to create a dynamic, growing resource for the identification of Holocaust-sources.
+As a first priority, the reports focus on the Axis and Nazi-occupied countries in Europe (including the North-African colonies).
+This includes the following countries: Albania, Algeria, Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Egypt, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Kosovo, Latvia, Libya, Lithuania, Luxembourg, Moldova, Monaco, Montenegro, Morocco, the Netherlands, North Macedonia, Norway, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Tunisia, Ukraine and Vatican City.
+In addition, there are country reports on: Argentina, Armenia, Australia, Azerbaijan, Canada, Georgia, Ireland, Israel, Japan, Kazakhstan, Kyrgyzstan, Liechtenstein, Portugal, San Marino, South Africa, Spain, Sweden, Switzerland, Taiwan, Tajikistan, Turkmenistan, the United Kingdom, the United States and Uzbekistan.
+The ultimate goal is to include a country report on every country which holds Holocaust-related archival collections and to keep the reports up to date in order to create a dynamic, growing resource for the identification of Holocaust sources.

 For further general references, consult the following online tools and published research guides: